UW-INFO442-AU21/group7-smartwater/README.md

 # SmartWater (Group 7)
-_Making smarter decisions with the water in your household applicances_
+_Making smarter decisions with the water in your household_

 ### :busts_in_silhouette: Members:
 * Alex Chan